wkumler/FalkorTargets/README.md

 stan_assignments.R: The main script, used to annotate features with compound names according to rules
  - Requires real_peaks.csv, addiso_peaks.csv, and falkor_stans.csv
- - Outputs stan_assignments.csv, a cleaned version of falkor_stans.csv annotated with feature numbers
+ - Outputs stan_assignments.csv, connects feature numbers to compound names

 stan_vis.Rmd: An Rmarkdown document used to visualize the peaks and manually check their annotations
  - Requires stan_assignments.csv and stan_data.rds